fac3m4n/fac3m4n/README.md

 Web Dev and Ethical Hacker
 --------------------------

 Experienced Full Stack Developer with a demonstrated history of working in the computer software industry.
-Currently expanding knowledge in Cyber Security, especially on Exploit Development.
+Currently expanding knowledge in Cyber Security and Web3.
 Doing Masters on Cybersecurity.
-Loving the HTB.
+Building on NEAR blockchain.
 Roadmap: OSCP --> OSWE --> OSED

 * 🌍  I'm based in Romania, Bucharestt
 * 🖥️  See my portfolio at [kerimberdi.me](http://kerimberdi.me)